chguiterman/burnr_demo/README.md

 If you'd like to contribute to this demo page, please fork the repository and submit pull requests.
 See here for more info: http://r-bio.github.io/intro-git-rstudio/

+A copy of the article (Malevich et al. 2018) describing burnr is provided for additional help.